treeman/jonashietala/drafts/rewriting_my_neovim_config_in_lua.markdown

 If that makes you feel like I've betrayed Bram the creator, then my only defense is this:

 I tried, but I failed.
-They all seemed so useful you know?

 # Where to start?